pandrr/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

         );
 ```

-Finally it uses `vertexIndex` to turn one of the 3 values from the array.
+Finally it uses `vertexIndex` to return one of the 3 values from the array.
-Since the function requires a 4 floating point values and `pos` is an array
+Since the function requires 4 floating point values for its return type and
-of `vec2<f32>` the code supplies `0.0` and `1.0` for the remaining 2 values.
+since `pos` is an array of `vec2<f32>` the code supplies `0.0` and `1.0` for
+the remaining 2 values.

 ```wgsl
         return vec4<f32>(pos[vertexIndex], 0.0, 1.0);